Megabit/Blazorise/docs/_docs/usage/material.md

 Since Material CSS is based on a Bootstrap you only need to change the css and js sources.
 The code in _ViewImports.cshtml_ will stay the same as in the [Bootstrap]({{ "/docs/usage/bootstrap/" | relative_url }}).

+## Installations

-### Nuget
+### Nuget packages

-Install Material provider from nuget.
+First step is to install a Material provider for Blazorise:

 ```
 Install-Package Blazorise.Material
 ```

-Also install icons
+You also need to install the icon package:

 ```
 Install-Package Blazorise.Icons.Material
 ```

-### Index
+### Sources files

-In your index.html just add
+The next step is to change your `index.html` file and include the css and js source files:

 ```html
 <!-- CSS -->